Dire Dawa: Federal Democratic Republic (1991–present)

-1993–present

 On 24 June 2002, a small explosive was detonated at the headquarters of the Ethiopian Railway Commission in Dire Dawa.
 The Oromo Liberation Front afterwards claimed responsibility for this attack in retaliation "for the continuing harassment of Oromo students, merchants, and farmers by the Ethiopian government."
 Although blamed for other isolated incidents, this was the latest bombing inside Ethiopia for which the OLF claimed responsibility.

 Dire Dawa moved out of federal administration to become a chartered city in 2004 after the federal parliament approved the city charter in proclamation 416/2004.

 The city was flooded in August 2006 when both the Dechatu River and the Gorro River overflowed their banks.
 About 200 people were reported dead, thousands were displaced and there was extensive damage to homes and markets especially along the Dechatu River.
 Floods are fairly common during the June–September rainy season; over 200 people in the region had been killed by flooding in 2005 that did millions of dollars in damage.

 An overturned truck, heading from Dengego to Dire Dawa, killed 41 people 4 March 2009.
 The truck was carrying an unknown number of day laborers when the accident happened, and 38 were immediately killed and as many as 50 were injured.
 Dead and injured were taken to Dil-chora Hospital in Dire Dawa.
 The cause was not immediately known.

 Currently, there are plans to revitalize the city.
 A historic and popular part of the city is to be demolished and replaced by a financial center, malls, mixed-use buildings, hotels, recreational facilities, and hospitals.
 As part of the plan, historical buildings will be renovated, and a new space will be allotted for building new homes and businesses for those displaced by the move.
 New roads, parks, and an industrial zone will also be built, and major railway project is expected to greatly increase business activity in the city.

 Climate

-Dire Dawa has a borderline tropical savanna climate (Köppen Aw) just above a hot semi-arid climate (BSh).
+Dire Dawa has a borderline tropical savanna climate (Köppen Aw/As) just above a hot semi-arid climate (BSh).
 The mean annual temperature of Dire Dawa is about 25.9 °C. The average maximum temperature of Dire Dawa is 32.8 °C, while its average minimum temperature is about 19.0 °C. The region has two rain seasons; that is, a small rain season from March to April, and a more pronounced rain season that extends from July to August.
 The aggregate average annual rainfall that the region gets from these two seasons is about 670 mm.